Functions

 Applicable Data Types:

-• expr2: VARCHAR, NCHAR.
+: VARCHAR, NCHAR.

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable To: Tables and supertables.
+Applicable to: Tables and supertables.

 Usage Instructions:

-• The position returned is 1-based.
+, returning 1. - The returned position is 1-based.

-• This function is multi-byte safe.
+- This function is multi-byte safe.

 taos> select position('a' in 'cba');